 Reading: At least 20 minutes a day.
 Please ensure your children are bringing their book home to read.
 It is essential to both their comprehension skills and their writing that they read to enrich their vocabulary.

 Mathletics: Log on to www.mathletics.co.uk to find your personalised homework.
 The children will need to complete the tasks by the following Thursday.
 If there is any problem with completing tasks due to computer problems the children can do the tasks in school.

-Times Tables:Every week we will have a times table challenge and the children will work through from mild to spicy to show their understanding.
+Times Tables:Every week we will have a times table challenge and the children will work on one level to show their understanding.
 The children should now be pushing themselves to try the next level or to have no errors.
-We will be looking at the x tables
+We will be looking at the 9x table

 |X Table Challenge||

 Learning the x 9 table and with large numbers and the division facts

 Division facts (larger numbers)relating to the x table

 180,540 ÷ 9 =

 fraction and percentage calculations using the number facts of the x table

 1/9 of __ = 22